monolith1/Handwritten-OCR-for-WriteIn-Resolution/README.md

 The input images should include only the write-in text.
 For the best results, the text should be printed in all capital letters.
 The application will produce two files in the results folder - **batch_results.csv** containing the tally and **unresolved.csv** containing the filenames of images that could not be resolved.
 Process images from unresolved inputs will also be placed in the results folder.

-A demonstration of the functionality of this application is also available at https://share.streamlit.io/monolith1/handwritten-ocr-for-writein-resolution/main.
+A demonstration of the technology employed in this application is also available at https://share.streamlit.io/monolith1/handwritten-ocr-for-writein-resolution/main.
 This demonstration visualizes how the application performs classification.
 It also allows the user to see how the results vary based on different settings for the [minimum similarity threshold](#similarity).

 ![Demonstration App](data/test_images/demo.jpg "Demonstration App Screenshot")